Food and Farm Initiative

 - We are looking to put farmers with at least several years' experience on the land.
 If you are just starting out, but would like to work toward running a sustainable farm, we are happy to connect you with educational and mentoring programs.

-If you are interested in participating, or would like to learn more, please contact our farmland preservation associate.
+If you are interested in participating, or would like to learn more, please contact our farmland preservation associate, and/or fill out the form below.